noahehall/theBookOfNoah/0current/languages/scala/scala.verbose.md

 ## culture

+- avoid name space pollution
+  - put all entities that are implementation details within the body of an interface, hidden from consumers
+  - only make accessible those entities required by consumers
+- avoid type Casts and type tests
+  - Never use isInstanceOf or asInstanceOf - there’s always a better solution,
 - defense programming can be inconvenient; prefer explicitly modeling the failable parts of your programs via type annotations
   - exceptions should be used as a last resort only, unless consuming expressions known to use exceptions
   - define an exception handler at hte beginning of the program/use the default handler provided by the runtime